karle-eglantine/Dynamic_Rank_Centrality/README.md

 ## Files

-\begin{itemize}
-\item drc_N100.py contains the script to obtain the data for Figure 1
++ drc_N100.py contains the script to obtain the data for Figure 1
-\item drc_N100.py contains the script to obtain the data for Figure 1
++ drc_N100.py contains the script to obtain the data for Figure 1
-\item nfl_analysis.py contains the script to obtain the data for Figure 2
++ nfl_analysis.py contains the script to obtain the data for Figure 2
-\end{itemize}